Introduction of I2C Protocol

 The I2C is the short form of Inter-Integrated Circuit, is a type of bus, which designed and developed by Philips in 1980 for inter-chip communication.I2C is adopted by a lot of vendor companies for the chip to chip communication.

-The I2C is a multi-master and multi-slave serial communication protocol means that we have the freedom to attach multiple IC at a time with the same bus.
-In I2C protocol, communication always started by the master and in the case of multi-master, only one master have the ownership of the bus.
+It is a multi-master and multi-slave serial communication protocol means that we have the freedom to attach multiple IC at a time with the same bus.
+In I2C protocol, communication always started by the master and in the case of multi-master, only one master has the ownership of the bus.

-In this article, you will learn about the I2C protocol and its bus configuration, its importance in the chip to chip communication and use.
+In this article, you will learn the I2C protocol and its bus configuration and uses in the chip to chip communication.

 What is I2C?